 The brokerage also offers MobileTrader for mobile devices, including Apple and Android.
 It delivers fast streaming data and provides the core functionality necessary to trade while out and about.
 Zions Direct review

 Zions Direct offers individual and joint accounts.
-Also, the brokerage accepts traditional, rollover, and Roth IRAs (check out a list of the best brokerage firms)
+Also, the brokerage accepts traditional, rollover, and Roth IRAs.

 Additionally, Zions Direct offers trust, UGMA (Uniform Gifts to Minors Act), and UTMA (Uniform Transfers to Minors Act) accounts.
 As for institutions, partnership, corporation, limited liability corporation, and unincorporated business accounts are available.